thomasbridge74/100-days-of-nautobot-archive/Day009_Python_Script_to_Jobs_Part_1/README.md

 ![codespace_machine_types](images/codespace_machine_types.png)

-As we stated in the `important` section above, if we add more containers to the Codespace environment, we will find the CPU running high during the launch.
-I have successfully completed the lab with the `2-core` machine types, but I had to wait a while for the CPU to normalize.
+As we stated in the `important` section above, if we add more containers to the Codespace environment, we may find high CPU usage during the launch.
+I have successfully completed the lab with the `2-core` machine type, but it did take some time before the CPU usage normalized.

 ## Lab Environment Setup

 The Nautobot portion of the lab environment setup will be the same as [Lab Setup Scenario 1](../Lab_Setup/scenario_1_setup/README.md).
-Below is a summary of the steps; consult the guide for a detailed background, if needed.
+Below is a summary of the steps.
+Consult the guide for a detailed background, if needed.

 > [!TIP]
 > If you have stopped the Codespace environment and restart again but found the Docker daemon has stopped working, please follow the steps in the setup guide to rebuild the environment.